Romanian Wolves: 2008-2011: Taking on a Familiar Image - Adopting the Oak Leaf

 Starting from the 2008-2009 season, the Bucharest Representative Team underwent a transformation and became known as the Bucharest Oaks.
 Competing alongside Bourgoin, Worcester, and Petrarca Padova, their performance was rather lackluster, with only one victory achieved during an away match against Padova.
 During the home game, we unfortunately succumbed to the Italians with a score of 14-20, as they managed to secure one try and Ludovic Mercier successfully converted five penalties.
 However, in a thrilling match held in Italy, Florin Vlaicu emerged as the hero by securing the winning points through a penalty kick in the 74th minute, leading the Oaks to a triumphant 17-15 victory.

 In the 2009-10 edition, Bucharest Oaks secured just one victory.
 They emerged triumphant against Overmach Parma with a score of 21-9.
 The points were scored by Csaba Gal and Cosmin Ratiu through tries, Florin Vlaicu with a conversion and two penalties, and Ionut Dimofte with a drop goal.
 The Oaks also put up a commendable performance against the French team Bourgoin, narrowly losing with a score of 19-21 at the end of the game, after being tied 13-13 at halftime.
 A similar scenario unfolded in their match against Leeds at home, where they were leading 6-3 until the 70th minute but eventually lost with a score of 6-10.
 However, they experienced losses against Bourgoin resulting in a score of 15-33, Parma resulting in a score of 9-16 and a significant defeat against Leeds with a score 0-47.

-During the 2010–11 season, they once again achieved the single victory feat in the pool stage of the Amlin Challenge Cup and also showcased an impressive performance at home against the esteemed French team, Stade Francais.
-Bucharest Oaks secured a narrow 20-19 win versus Crociati, with a try scored by Catalin Nicolae and five penalties successfully executed by Danut Dumbrava.
-Despite scoring two tries through Madalin Lemnaru and Stelian Burcea in the match against Stade Francais, they ultimately had to accept defeat with a score of 20-29.
+During the 2010–11 season, they once again achieved the single victory feat in the pool stage of the Amlin Challenge Cup and also secured a narrow 20-19 win versus Crociati, with a try scored by Catalin Nicolae and five penalties successfully executed by Danut Dumbrava.
+Despite scoring two tries through Madalin Lemnaru and Stelian Burcea in the match against Stade Francais, they were defeated 20-29.
 Stade Francais boasted a formidable lineup including renowned players like Hugo Bonneval, Pascal Papé, Sergio Parisse, Julien Dupuy, and Mathieu Bastareaud.